 Conclusion

-Ultimately, by prioritizing ethical practices and adhering to a strong code of conduct, businesses can not only avoid the negative consequences associated with unethical behavior but also build a positive reputation as a responsible and trustworthy organization.
-By doing so, they demonstrate a commitment to integrity and gain the trust and loyalty of their stakeholders, ultimately contributing to their long-term success.
+By prioritizing ethical practices and adhering to a robust code of conduct, businesses can avoid negative repercussions while building a positive reputation and gaining the trust of stakeholders, ensuring long-term success.

 FAQs